-The first concerned the concept of leaving a legacy – what you leave behind when you die.
-The second centered around the desire of changing the world, concluding that one need not do so in order to have a massive impact within another person’s life.
-Finally, the third featured a brief discussion on the benefits of hobbies to one’s health.
+The first concerned leaving a legacy – what you leave behind when you die.
+The second described desire to change the world, concluding that you can instead have an impact within another’s life.
+Finally, the third featured a brief discussion on the health benefits of hobbies.

-Now, I want to bring all three together under the banner of continuing education – learning for the sake of learning.
-I hesitate to even say knowledge can be its own goal, since it’s generally passed on in some form or another.
-That might not be true in all cases, but most of the time, knowledge serves as a means to some end, be it profitable or not.
+Now, I hesitate to even say knowledge can be its own goal.
+After all, it’s generally passed on in some form or another.
+That might not be true in all cases.
+But most of the time, knowledge serves as a means to some end, be it profitable or not.

 Take my previous example of writing a novel.
-The one I’m currently working on, in large part, details the vicious, cyclical nature of violence, where vengeance begets further vengeance.
+The one I’m currently writing, in large part, details the vicious, cyclical nature of violence, where vengeance begets further vengeance.
 The reason I’ve centered my book on this concept is because it’s important to me.
-It’s something I hold dear, and hope to convey to my children and their children.
-And, as noted before, even if I can’t change the world by writing it, I want to have the chance to change the outlook of someone who reads it.
-In this way, all three of my previous concepts are brought together: the desire to leave a legacy of nonviolence, the cultivation of my own garden, and my love of writing.
+It’s something I hold dear, and hope to convey to my child and their children.
+And even if I can’t change the world with it, I want to have the chance to change someone’s outlook.
+In this way, all three of my previous concepts intertwine: the desire to leave a legacy of nonviolence, the cultivation of my own garden, and my love of writing.

 But here’s the catch: all of this is hinged on the fact that I learned to write.
-I’ve spent time cultivating that skill and practicing, understanding how to better that talent so that I can hopefully produce something worthwhile and formative on other peoples’ ideals.
+I’ve spent time cultivating that skill and practicing, understanding how to better that talent.
+That way, I can hopefully produce something worthwhile and formative on other peoples’ ideals.